Test centre paper-based exam

 Your ID cannot be a digital version, a photocopy or a printout.
 Candidates in India should be aware of specific requirements in relation to acceptance of the Aadhaar ID for CPA Exams in line with Pearson Vue requirements. |

-contain your full name in English |
+contain your first name and last name in English |

-The name on your ID must exactly match the name on your CPA Australia member profile, and must be presented in English.
-Ensure that your First Name, Middle Name, and Surname fields in your profile are filled out correctly and match the order and spelling on your government-issued ID.
-Please avoid combining your first and middle names in the First Name field—each name should be entered in the correct field as it appears on your ID.
-Local language ID will be accepted if the ID is issued in the country where you are testing, and where test centre staff can verify the name in the local language translates to the name reflected on your CPA Australia record. |
+Your first and last name on your ID must exactly match the First Name and Last Name fields in your CPA Australia member profile, with the same order and spelling.
+The name on your government-issued ID must contain your first name and last name in English.
+Local language ID will be accepted if the ID is issued in the country where you are testing, and where test centre staff can verify the name in the local language translates to the name in your CPA Australia member profile. |

 be government-issued (like a passport or driver's licence) |